 • 1 piece of fresh ginger, peeled and grated

-*Ras el hanout is a mixture of spices used in Moroccan cooking that you can make yourself by mixing ground black pepper, ground cumin, ground cardamom, ground nutmeg, ground cinnamon, hot paprika and ground ginger.
+*Ras el hanout is a spice blend used in Moroccan cuisine that you can make yourself by mixing ground black pepper, ground cumin, ground cardamom, ground nutmeg, ground cinnamon, hot paprika and ground ginger.

 Preparation

-1. Put the chicken with half of the ras el hanout in a bowl and leave to marinate for half an hour.
+1. Place the chicken in a bowl with half of the ras el hanout and leave to marinate for half an hour.

-2. With the help of a Miyabi knife, cut the chicken into pieces.
+2. Using a Miyabi knife, cut the chicken into pieces.

-3. With the help of the Pallarès knife , finely chop the onions and chop the carrots.
-Cut the pears and apples in quarters and these in half.
-Reserve.
+3. Using a Pallarès knife , finely chop the onions and dice the carrots.
+Cut the pears and apples into quarters and the apples into halves.
+Set aside.

-4. Put 300ml cold water, honey, lemon juice, pears and apples, cinnamon and pepper in a Revol tagine over medium-high heat.
-Bring to a boil and lower the heat to medium.
+4. Place 300ml cold water, honey, lemon juice, pears and apples, cinnamon and pepper in a Revol tagine over medium-high heat.
+Bring to the boil and reduce heat to medium.
 Simmer, uncovered, for 25 minutes or until pears are tender.
-Let cool.
+Allow to cool.
 Drain, reserving liquid.
-Separate the pears.
+Discard pears.

-6. Add the garlic, ginger and the rest of the ras el hanout.
-Cook, moving for 1 minute.
-Add the chicken to the tajine with the broth from the pears and apples, and the chopped carrots, cover with the lid and bake for an hour.
+6. Add the garlic, ginger and the remaining ras el hanout.
+Cook, stirring, for 1 minute.
+Add the chicken with the pear and apple broth and the chopped carrots to the tagine, cover with the lid and leave to bake for 1 hour.

-7. Meanwhile, heat the butter in a nonstick skillet over medium-low heat.
+7. Meanwhile, heat the butter in a nonstick frying pan over medium-low heat.
 Add the pears.
 Cook for 2 to 3 minutes on each side or until golden.
 Remove the tagine from the oven and add the pears and apples along with the sliced almonds.

-9. Serve with cooked couscous sautéed with raisins and finish with some chopped fresh coriander on top.
+9. Serve with cooked couscous sautéed with raisins and finish with a little chopped fresh coriander on top.

 Comments